TesCustoms/TesMufflerAppleWatch/README.md

 * *Install the app on your Apple Watch.*

-* *Launch the app on your watch and select your electric car model.*
+* *Launch the app on your watch to connect with the Raspberry Pi in your car.*

+* *The app will retrieve the VIN, Make, Model, and year of your electric car from the Raspberry Pi automatically.*

 * *Choose the muffler sound that you want to use from the app's library.*